-The Turkish Academic Network and Information Center can also develop collection management policies for infrequently used or non-used journal titles.
-Currently, TANIC has subscriptions to or a license for 10,000 journal titles (including electronic ones).
+TANIC can also develop collection management policies for infrequently used or non-used journal titles.
+Currently, TANIC has subscription or license to some 10,000 journal titles (including electronic ones).
 They are used both in the library and for document delivery services.
-If findings of other inlibrary use studies are to be used, one can safely predict that journal titles used within the library should also exhibit a Bradfordian distribution.
-That is to say, significant numbers of those titles in the library do not get used at all in any given year.
-Journal titles that have consistently been used infrequently or have not been utilized at all are prime candidates for cancellation.
-Occasional requests for such infrequently used journal titles can perhaps be satisfied through electronic journal services on a "pay-per-view" basis.
+If findings of other in-library use studies are to be used, one can safely predict that journal titles used within the library should also exhibit a Bradfordian distribution.
+That is to say, significant numbers of those titles in the library do not get used at all at any given year.
+Journal titles that have consistently been used infrequently or have not been utilized at all can be prime candidates for cancellation.
+Occasional requests to such infrequently used journal titles can perhaps be satisfied through electronic journal services on a "pay-per-view" basis.
 As median use age of TANIC journals is longer than those recorded in other studies, collection managers should be more conservative in making decisions about journal titles to be discontinued.
 A "break-even" analysis can be carried out to determine which printed journal titles should be discontinued and which titles should be considered for pay-per-view.
 It should be noted that the viability of housing printed materials in the virtual age has been questioned: "Does it actually matter very much what is discarded if it can be quickly and cheaply obtained from elsewehere?
 Does even cheapness matter very much, since occasional access is cheaper than holding materials locally, except when uses exceed some seven or eight a year for the average book or twenty or more for the average serial?"
 (Line, 1993, p.
 678).

-The Turkish Academic Network and Information Center has not only secured access to electronic versions of thousands of scientific journals in recent years but also licensed archival copies of certain electronic journals (e.g., Elsevier).
+TANIC has not only secured access to electronic versions of thousands of scientific journals in recent years but also licensed archival copies of certain electronic journals (e.g., Elsevier).
 (It also acts as a local mirror site for certain bibliographic databases such as Web of Science.)
-This means that TANIC has access to both printed and electronic copies of more journal titles.
-The demand for printed titles of TANIC-and hence the demand for physical space to house them-will gradually decline as more electronic journals are added to the collection.
+This means that TANIC has access to both printed and electronic copies of increasingly more journal titles.
+The demand for printed titles of TANIC -and hence the demand for physical space to house them- will gradually decline as more electronic journals are added to the collection.
 It will be much cheaper to use electronic copies directly for document delivery purposes.
 Moreover, the use of print journals and document delivery services will decrease due to the availability of electronic journals as users prefer to get access to journals online (De Groote & Dorsch, 2001).
 In fact, the number of monthly document delivery requests submitted to TANIC has already decreased in the first half of 2003, although it remains to be seen if this is the beginning of a new trend.
-The reason behind this decrease may well be the increase in the number of university libraries getting access to full-text electronic journals through consortial agreements over the last few years (Tonta & Ünal, 2003).
+The reason behind this decrease may well be the increase in the number of university libraries getting access to full-text electronic journals through consortial agreements in the last couple of years (Tonta & Ünal, 2003).

-In conclusion, TANIC should review its collection management policies, procedures, and practices with regards to selection, deselection, retention, and housing of its journals and be ready for a gradual and complete transformation of its services in the very near future.
+In conclusion, then, TANIC should review its collection management policies, procedures and practices with regards to selection, deselection, retention and housing of its journals and be ready for a gradual and complete transformation of its services in the very near future.